jschmittlin/looserupdatev2/README.md

 # LooserUpdateV2

-A personnal discord bot using  Riot Games League of Legends API (https://developer.riotgames.com/).
+A personnal discord bot using Discord slash commands and Riot Games League of Legends API (https://developer.riotgames.com/).

-LooverUpdateV2 manages an information panel in a text channel which displays whether my friend are played a Ranked game.
-It also sends information messages about player.
+LooserUpdateV2 is a discord bot that allows you to view summoner profile and get notified when a player has played a ranked game.

-This Bot is inspired by a previous project developed by [@mlouison](https://github.com/mlouison)
+Inspired by LooserUpdate introduced by [@mlouison](https://github.com/mlouison)

+## Features

+* Summoner profile
+* Notifed when a player has played a ranked game
+* Automatic add new emoji

 ## Built with